Li Xiucheng: Nanjing

-Battle of Shanghai (1861), the second time

 Escape from Suzhou

-Li Xiucheng's palace in Suzhou is the only one from the Taiping Rebellion that exists today.
+Li Xiucheng's palace in Suzhou is the only one from the Taiping Rebellion era that still exists today.
 In July 1863, Li ordered his daughter's husband, Tan Shaoguang, to capture Suzhou.
-But Li Hongzhang led the Huai Army combined by the "Ever Victorious Army," which, having been raised by an American named Frederick Townsend Ward, was placed under the command of Charles George Gordon.
-With this support, Li Hongzhang gained numerous victories leading to the surrender of Suzhou.
+But Li Hongzhang led the Huai Army combined by the "Ever Victorious Army", which, having been raised by an American named Frederick Townsend Ward, was placed under the command of Charles George Gordon.
+With this support, Li Hongzhang gained numerous victories, leading to the surrender of Suzhou.

-Trivia

-According to one legend, three months after Donkey Jiang (蔣驢子) became the manager of Li Xiucheng's stables in 1864 — and before the fall of Nanjing — Li Xiucheng took his wealth (including much plunder) to Donkey Jiang.
-At Li's request, Jiang quickly transported that wealth outside the Nanjing area, planning to meet back up with Li later.
-Jiang delivered on his promise to accompany the transport with 20 horses and an ox, but Li was captured and executed before he could rendezvous with Jiang.
-Jiang was left with wealth that he was able to bring back to Nanjing after the war.